EARLY EXPERIENCE ON ADULT RELATIONSHIPS

 Other variables may cause poor relationships.
 Marital and relationship dysfunction is not rare in Western society.
 40% of marriages end, and one could assume a proportion of intact marriages are unhappy.
 Indeed, childhood experiences are not solely to blame.
 Modern living is very stressful, and illness, loss of attraction, and a lack of rewards, for example, may be contributory.

 Yet, one could argue that being classified as avoidantly attached would have more repercussions for females.
-According to evolutionary theory, females need males to invest resources in them to secure the survival of themselves and their offspring.
+According to evolutionary theory, females need males to invest resources in them to secure their survival and that of their offspring.
 This may be less likely to happen if a female is avoidantly attached, as her emotional distance may cause relationship difficulties in intimacy and sex.
 However, males who are emotionally cold and distant would not be prevented from spreading their genes, which, according to evolutionary theory, is their purpose.
 This point also contradicts the idea that attachment theory has continuity, as it has more continuity or repercussions for females.
 Attachment theory has evolutionary principles, so gender issues are not discussed.

 This deterministic theory suggests that individuals with poor attachment experiences cannot form successful relationships.
 This is quite depressing, as it means people will fail at connecting with others.

 This theory is harmful as it blames parents.
-However, Bowlby and others stressed primary caregivers other than the Mother.
+However, Bowlby and others stressed that primary caregivers other than the Mother were important.
 Critics have still labelled this theory as misogynistic, as ultimately, Mothers are the primary caregivers and are the ones who feel the burden of blame for having an insecurely attached child.
 Some feminists have criticised attachment theory as being a sexist attack on working mothers.
 However, Bowlby felt that Mothering was the most critical role of our species and felt he elevated the role of primary caregiver rather than derided it.

 This theory assumes that relationship longevity in romantic relationships and belief in “true love” are the norms.
-This is exemplified in Fennel and Noller’s research, which noted that securely attached people had the most long-term relationships and avoidant attached types had the most short-lived, least intense relationships.
+This is exemplified in Fennel and Noller’s research, which found that securely attached people had the most long-term relationships and avoidant-attached types had the most short-lived, least intense relationships.
 Also, Hazan and Shaver asked participants questions about whether they believed love was forever.
 Surely marriage and assumed monogamy are social constructions; in other words, things that exist not in objective reality, but as a result of human interaction and culture?
 Ideas about soul mates and marriage exist because humans agree they exist.

 Yet, statistics on relationship duration and divorce in the West would suggest that relationship longevity is not the norm, so vast numbers of people are now insecurely attached, or norms surrounding relationships are changing.
 This means that the assumption that short-term relationships may be linked to an insecure childhood is wrong.
 It may just be that people are more willing to experiment with other types of relationships: e.g., polygamy, singletons, living apart and flings.

 Moreover, according to evolutionary theory, monogamy was not the standard in our ancestral environments.
-They see physical attraction (what is known as romantic love) as finite, lasting a maximum of two years.
+They see physical attraction (what is known as romantic love) as finite, lasting at most two years.
 This “love window” supposedly allows the female to ensure she gets protected and fed whilst she is pregnant and physically encumbered by her immobile baby for two years, until it toddles basically.
 Her hands are free, and she can regain some independence to forage.
 The father can then spread his abundant seed elsewhere (charming!).
 The father will probably still look after this female and child, but not so intensely or devotedly.
 Their romantic love might be replaced with companionate love, as most long-term relationships are.
 It is thought that early humans were polygamous.
 In any case, after two years, the love chemicals: dopamine, adrenaline and oxytocin have diminished, and partners may become less physically attracted to each other and more likely to cheat, end the relationship or be unhappy.

 Evolutionary and biological psychologists do not believe longevity is the norm for many animal species.
 Although many animals seem to engage in long-term relationships, they also engage in infidelity, illegitimate offspring, and even infanticide.
 Research suggests that humans are often no different.
 This means that Hazan and Shaver may be wrong in assuming that monogamy is a valid way to test relationship success.

 It could be that Hazan, Shaver, and similar researchers are measuring the wrong relationship dynamics, and undoubtedly, some of the ideas in Bowlby’s original theory are irrefutable.
 For example, Rutter showed that privation had long-lasting effects on social relationships if adoption was later than the sixth month.
 And since then, FMRIS have shown how abuse can be hard-wired into the brain in a form of negative plasticity if it takes place during a critical period.
-So, it does seem reasonable to suggest that poor early care might impact the ability to relate later in life.
+So, it seems reasonable to suggest that poor early care might affect the ability to relate later in life.

 It could be that it is not your ability to live in a long-term relationship or your belief in “true love” that matters.
 Some Psychologists think that a better measure of early attachment dynamics might be to look at the security of the self about an attachment rather than a belief about what love is or how long it lasts, i.e. the general state of mind regarding attachment; how much empathy and respect you display in key relationships with parents, children, relatives, friends and associates?
 Whether you put up with abusive relationships or provoke abuse?
-This means that some of the ideas presented by Bowlby may have been inaccurately tested.
+This means that some of Bowlby's ideas may have been inaccurately tested.

 Despite this theory’s evolutionary principles, it focuses mainly on nurture or psychodynamic principles, e.g., how early experience causes harm.
 Current research, e.g., Sue Gerhardt, investigates how nurture affects nature.
 In other words, how the environment can change the architecture of your brain.
 For example, why love and sensitive parenting are essential to brain development in the early years of life, especially in creating vital neural connections and a well-developed prefrontal cortex, and how early abuse can become hard-wired into the brain.

 For example, when a baby is upset, the hypothalamus produces cortisol in the subcortex at the brain's centre.
-In normal amounts, cortisol is fine, but if a baby is exposed for too long or too often to stressful situations (such as being left to cry), its brain becomes flooded with cortisol, and it will either over- or under-produce cortisol whenever the child is exposed to stress.
+In normal amounts, cortisol is fine, but if a baby is exposed to stressful situations for too long or too often (such as being left to cry), its brain becomes flooded with cortisol, and it will either over- or under-produce cortisol whenever the child is exposed to stress.
 Too much is linked to depression and fearfulness; too little to emotional detachment and aggression.
 Children of alcoholics have a raised cortisol level, as do children of very stressed mothers.

 These findings support the theory that quality of care can affect relationships, not because of an internal working model, but because early care can affect brain development and lead to lifelong changes in brain chemistry and structure.